pschachte/wybe/WYBE.md

     add(x, y, xy)
     xy = add(x, y)
     ```
+  * A foreign language call can be a test; see the [foreign language
+    interface](#foreign-language-interface) section for details.
   * Finally, a Boolean value by itself can also be used as a test, in which case
     `true` succeeds and `false` fails.
 This applies both to Boolean variables
     and Boolean-valued functions.
 However, tests are a more general facility